Azure/custom-ai-on-azure/README.md

 | Flexibility & Customizibility | High | High | Low |
 | Availability | Mature | Mature | Less Mature |

-The table above compares IaaS, IaaS++, and PaaS in a general sense.
+*The table above compares IaaS, IaaS++, and PaaS in a general sense.
 Individual services or tools belonging to each category may not strictly adhere to the table above.

-## Experimentation and Model Development
+## Experimentation & Model Development
 Below are some general guidelines for how a user may use Azure's AI IaaS++ stack for experimentation and model development.

-## Deployment
+## Operationalization & Deployment
 Below are general guidelines for which compute platforms to use when deploying AI workloads to Azure's AI IaaS++ stack.

 ### Training